An upgrade to our all time favourite & most trusted monitor - with unmatched quality & incredible ease of use.

-The latest in colour management hardware and software for HDR video editing and color-accurate photo display.
+The latest in colour management hardware and software for HDR video editing and colour-accurate photo display.

 A professional 2560 x 1440 monitor equipped with the latest in colour management hardware and software, HLG and the PQ gamma curve for editing HDR video content, as well as a wide colour gamut for displaying vibrant images

-The ColorEdge CG279X is equipped with a built-in sensor which can be set to calibrate the monitor automatically at designated times.
-This eliminates the need for a third-party calibration device and ensures your screen stays color-accurate.
-In addition, the monitor features the latest sensor technology, which allows you to continue using it even during recalibration.
+The ColorEdge CG279X is equipped with a built-in sensor which can calibrate the monitor automatically at designated times.
+This eliminates the need for a third-party calibration device and ensures your screen stays colour-accurate.
+Plus, the monitor features the latest sensor technology, allowing you to use it even during re-calibration.
 The sensor swings onto the screen, taking up minimal space, so your work remains uninterrupted.

 HDR Gamma Support

 The ColorEdge CG279X is equipped with HLG (hybrid log-gamma) and the PQ (perceptual quantization) curve for displaying and editing HDR (high dynamic range) video content.
-The optimized gamma curves render images to appear more true to how the human eye perceives the real world compared to SDR (standard dynamic range).
-This ensures professional creators can reliably display HDR content for editing and color grading.
+The optimized gamma curves render images to appear truer to how the human eye perceives the real world compared to SDR (standard dynamic range).
+This ensures professional creators can reliably display HDR content for editing and colour grading.

 This wide-gamut monitor faithfully reproduces 98% of the DCI-P3 standard used in digital cinema and supports the BT.2020 standard used in broadcasting.
-In addition, it covers 99% of the Adobe RGB color space so images shot in Adobe RGB will be displayed correctly.
-The wide color gamut also ensures reproduction of almost the entire ISO-coated and US web-coated CMYK color spaces used in printing.
+In addition, it covers 99% of the Adobe RGB colour space so images shot in Adobe RGB will be displayed correctly.
+The wide colour gamut also ensures reproduction of almost the entire ISO-coated and US web-coated CMYK colour spaces used in printing.